WWGY (FM)

-WWGY (99.3 FM, "Froggy 99.3") is a country music formatted radio station licensed to Fulton, Kentucky, serving Union City, Tennessee, Fulton, Kentucky and Martin, Tennessee.
-The station is owned and operated by Forever Media, through licensee Forever South Licenses, LLC.
+WWGY (99.3 FM, "Froggy 99.3") is a country music formatted radio station licensed to Fulton, Kentucky, and serving Union City, and Martin, Tennessee.
+The station is owned and operated by Forever Communications, through licensee Forever South Licenses, LLC.
 The syndicated Ace & TJ Show is carried weekday mornings.

-On February 3, 2020, WWGY changed their format from top 40/CHR to country, branded as "Froggy 94.3 & 99.3.".
+On February 3, 2020, WWGY changed their format from top 40/CHR to country, branded as "Froggy 94.3 & 99.3".

 On December 30, 2020, WWGY dropped their broadcast on WTJF-FM and rebranded on-air as "99.3 Northwest TN's Froggy", dropping the mention of 94.3.